billJackers/Chess-2/README.md

     - Has the choice to either shoot or move on a given turn.
     - Movement is the same as a king, attacks are diagonal tiles.
     - Attacks do not move the archer
-  - The Queen now additionally has the movement of a knight
 - New starting positions to acomodate bigger board and more pieces